abbotto/rectangular/install/project/doc/dependencies.md

 # Dependencies

-- Dependency paths are stored in the `dev/deps.json` file that is used by Rectangular to compile your assets.
+- Dependency paths are stored in the `dev/deps.json` file that is used by Rectangular to build your app.
-- The top-level key names are important because the `producer` depends on them.
+- The top-level key names are important because the [producer](producer.md) depends on them.
 If you need to change them you need to update the `producer` as well.
 - Lower level key names are arbitrary.
 - The dependency model looks something like this: